Protofall/Crayon-Savefile/Demos/README.md

 We also add 5 new variables all of length one with types `float`, `int32_t`, `uint16_t`, `int16_t`, `int8_t` in that order.
 The new float is to show we can delete a variable (`garbage`) from any position in history, not just the first or last added of that type.
 The rest are to show that those types can be handled in general

+Also note that `var2`'s default value was 3.14, but now its 5.5

 Total vars
 - 2 doubles
 - 2 float